P. Subbarayan

-Paramasiva Subbarayan (11 September 1889 – 6 October 1962) was an Indian politician, freedom fighter and diplomat and was the Chief Minister of Madras Presidency, India's ambassador to Indonesia and Union Minister of Transport and Communications in Jawaharlal Nehru's government.
-He was the father of General P. P. Kumaramangalam who served as India's Chief of Army staff and politician Mohan Kumaramangalam.
+Paramasivan Subbarayan (11 September 1889 – 6 October 1962) was an Indian politician, freedom fighter and diplomat and was the First Minister of Madras Presidency, India's ambassador to Indonesia and Union Minister of Transport and Communications in Jawaharlal Nehru's government.
+He was the father of General P. P. Kumaramangalam, who served as India's Chief of Army staff, and of politician Mohan Kumaramangalam.
 He was also the grandfather of INC and BJP politician and Union Minister Rangarajan Kumaramangalam.

-Subbarayan was born on 11 September 1889 in the family estate at Kumaramangalam, Salem district and had his education at Presidency College, University of Dublin, the University of London and Christ Church, Oxford.
+Subbarayan was born at the British Raj era on 11 September 1889 in the family estate at Kumaramangalam, Salem district and had his education at Presidency College, Trinity College Dublin, the University of London and Christ Church, Oxford.
 In 1922, he was nominated to the Madras Legislative Council.
-He served as the Chief Minister of Madras Presidency from 4 December 1926 to 27 October 1930.
+He served as the First Minister of Madras Presidency from 4 December 1926 to 27 October 1930.

 In 1933, Subbarayan joined the Indian National Congress and served as the Minister of Law and Education in Rajaji's cabinet and the Minister of Police and Home in Ramaswamy Reddiar's cabinet.
 Subbarayan participated and was imprisoned in the Quit India Movement.
 He served as independent India's ambassador to Indonesia and as Union Minister from 1959 to 1962.
 Subbarayan died on 6 October 1962 at the age of 73.
 He was the Governor of Maharashtra until his death.

 Early life and education

-Subbarayan was born to Paramasiva Gounder in the family estate of Kumaramangalam near Tiruchengode, Namakkal district on 11 September 1889.
+Subbarayan was born under British Raj colonial rule to Paramasiva Gounder in the family estate of Kumaramangalam near Tiruchengode, Namakkal district on 11 September 1889.
 He belonged to the family of Zamindars.
-He graduated from the Presidency College and obtained his M.A. and LLD from the Christ Church, Oxford and the University of Dublin respectively.
+He graduated from the Presidency College and obtained his M.A. and LLD from the Christ Church, Oxford and Trinity College Dublin respectively.
 He started practising as an advocate of the Madras High Court in 1918.